yashkdm987/EDA-Diwali-Sales-Analysis-Python/README.md

 - **Observed correlations** between demographic factors and purchase amount to understand sales drivers.

 - **Derived insights** such as higher spending by married women in the 26–35 age group and top sales in metropolitan areas.

+---
+<h2><a class="anchor" id="research-questions--key-findings"></a>Research Questions & Key Findings</h2>

+**Research Questions:*
+- Which gender contributes the most to overall sales?

+- What are the top-performing states in terms of total sales?

+- Which occupation types spend the most during Diwali?

+- Which product categories generate the highest revenue?

+**Key Findings:**
+- Female customers made more purchases and contributed more to total sales than males.

+- The 26–35 age group showed the highest spending behavior.

+- IT and Healthcare professionals were among the top spenders.

+- Top states such as Maharashtra, Uttar Pradesh, and Karnataka had the highest sales volume.